 - 3.2.3.3 The tested surface shall be cleaned and clear of scale, rust, slag, dirt, oil and grease contamination, paint (indications).
-Surface preparation shall include a weld and base metal at a distance at least 10 mm on either side of the seam borders or, as an alternative, the entire width of the HAZ, whichever is greater. - 3.2.3.4 Temperature requirements the tested surface depend on the applicable developers used and they are specified in accordance with applicable standards.
-As a rule, the temperature range is within the scope of 10 °C up to 50 °C. Outside this temperature range (for the lower and higher temperatures) special developers shall be applied (penetrants, purifiers and de-velopers) as well as corrective calibration specimens (refer to ISO 3452-5 and ISO 3452-6 for temperatures above 50 °C and below 10 °C, respectively). - 3.2.3.5 Exposure time of indicator penetrant on the testing surface shall meet the specifications of a manufacturer and/or the applicable standards and be, as a rule, at least 10 min.
+Surface preparation shall include a weld and base metal at a distance at least 10 mm on either side of the seam borders or, as an alternative, the entire width of the HAZ, whichever is greater. - 3.2.3.4 The temperature of parts examined shall be typically between 5 °C and 50 °C, outside this temperature range special low/high temperature penetrant and reference comparator blocks shall be used. - 3.2.3.5 Exposure time of indicator penetrant on the testing surface shall meet the specifications of a manufacturer and/or the applicable standards and be, as a rule, at least 10 min.
 Development time shall comply with the manufacturer's specifications and/or the applicable standards and be, as a rule, 10 to 30 min, but at least 10 min. - 3.2.3.6 Record of the testing results may be performed by any of the methods or a combination thereof:

-description in writing;
+description in writing:

-sketches:
+sketches;